 This stainless steel, fillet-brazed beauty is possibly the wackiest ride on this list, and is without doubt the most expensive.
 Somewhere between a work of art and a very capable tourer, it was built by Joseph Ahearne in Portland, taking six weeks to build, at 10-12 hours a day with no days off.
 The estimated value is $25,000 USD, which is presumedly made up in labour costs.
 Interesting features include the high polish finish which exposes immaculate fillet brazing, KVA stainless steel tubing which is much thicker than any other option, Ritchey breakaway parts, additional support tubing for the seatstay/toptube, custom steel racks with a built-in lock holder, a flask holder on the downtube, a super retro Shimano derailleur and a logo panel made of stainless which has been laser cut and left unpolished on the downtube.
 This Ahearne Flickr album is a must see to understand the level of detail and work that went into this amazing ride!

-It's my opinion that Firefly Bicycles of Boston (USA) make some of the nicest titanium and stainless steel bikes in the world.
+It’s my opinion that Firefly Bicycles of Boston (USA) make some of the nicest titanium and stainless steel bikes in the world.
 The upper bike is setup with Shimano electronic gearing which is normally only featured on road bikes, but has been fitted to work with MTB parts in this case.
-The bottom bike has a split for Gates Carbon Drive which works seamlessly in combination with the Rohloff 14s hub – we certainly love our drivetrain.
+The lower two bikes have splits for Gates Carbon Drive which works seamlessly in combination with the Rohloff 14s hub – we certainly love our drivetrain.
 The Firefly lettering is sometimes buffed up to a glossy finish on the downtube and can be chemically coated with anything from gold to a rainbow effect.
-Other nice features include built-in rear racks, internal cabling and a stunning titanium stem and seatpost combos.
-James Medeiros and Tyler Evans of Firefly have nailed these modern touring bike.
-More @ Firefly's Flickr.
+Other nice features include built-in rear racks, internal cabling, custom dynamo light mounts and stunning titanium stem and seatpost combos.
+James Medeiros and Tyler Evans of Firefly have nailed these modern touring bikes.
+More @ Firefly’s Flickr.

 Alex Cook of A-Train Bicycles in Minneapolis (USA) has whipped together an incredibly simple and elegant tourer.
-The material of choice: titanium.
+The material of choice: stainless steel.
 This frame uses stainless S&S couplers which bring the packed bike size right down to about half the regular length.
-The titanium racks seem to blend right in to this bike.
+The A-train custom racks blend right in to this bike.

 I was trying to pick one titanium Bilenky tandem, but just couldn’t do it.
 These two titanium bikes are probably the nicest touring tandems I’ve ever laid my eyes on.
 The top tandem, which a bit more of a randonneur, has enough purple to be crazy, but somehow still pulls off a very elegant look (in my humble opinion).
 The below tandem is long-distance touring ready with a Rohloff hub and some schmick looking racks.
 The frame is without doubt the most impressive part however, as the curvy, retro style is still very functional and even breaks into three parts so that you can easily get it into an plane.
 These incredible tandems are manufacturered by Stephen Bilenky and family in Philadelphia (USA).